It can be difficult to convey the importance of a landscape or emotion, especially when framing a subject at a distance with a wide shot.

 Sergio Leone goes to the extreme wide shot at the end to show how far the men have come, and how far they still have to go.

 When you watch the entire scene you can see how Leone uses wide shots to prove a point.
 The distance between one another is a stand-in for the idea that they’re willing to kill and to die for the gold buried nearby.
 How do I know that?
 They’re surrounded by graves.

 Yeah, Leone is a master.
 This is a mic drop shot.

 The definition of the extreme wide shot.
 The Good, The Bad, and The Ugly (1966)

 Up next: How to use the medium shot

 Now that you’ve got an excellent understanding of the wide shot, start thinking about how to employ it in your next production.
 For that, you’re going to need shot list software to make sure you consider the key shot requirements for your production.

 Want to learn more about other angles?
 Perhaps get a little closer?
 Head to the blog where we will show you how to utilize medium shots to add nuance and meaning to your screenplay.

 Like this post?
 Share it!

-"The Best Wide Shot Angle Examples For Your Shot List" #shotlist #filmmaking
+"The Best Wide Shot Angle Example For Your Shot List" #shotlist #filmmaking